Wisdom, Kentucky: History

 On March 21, 1846, a post office was established at the intersection of present-day highways KY 640 and US 68/KY 80.
 The community was named Randolph, in honor of John Randolph, U.S. Senator and Congressman from Virginia.
 Edward V. Cummins served as the first postmaster.
 The community began declining in the 1860s, with businesses closing.
 In 1873 the post office closed as well.
 Residents of a newly forming community 2.5 miles south petitioned to have the post office relocated there and on August 12, 1873, it was opened, with the name Randolph moving to the new community.

 In 1890, G.S.
 Neville built and began operating a store at the old Randolph site and a new community began to spring up.
 Around 1894, Em Evans took over the operation of the store and petitioned for a new post office to be established.
-The name Wisdom was submitted, in honor of Silas Henry Wisdom (1849-1898), first Superintendent of Schools for Metcalfe County.
+The name Wisdom was submitted, in honor of Silas Henry Wisdom (1849–1898), first Superintendent of Schools for Metcalfe County.
 The post office was approved and Wisdom officially became a community.

 Business and economy

 Wisdom's main industry remains agriculture, with several large scale farming operations located within or nearby the community.
 Beef and dairy cattle are both raised, as well as poultry.
 The most prevalent crops are tobacco, corn, soybeans, hay and forage.

 Residents who are employed outside of agriculture typically work in either Edmonton or Glasgow.

 The only current public business in Wisdom is Gilley Shooting Supply, located approximately 0.2 miles south of the community center.
 Hunley's Grocery and Mosby's Used Cars are approximately 1.5 miles west of the community center.
+A Dollar General store approximately 1.1 miles west of the community center opened in 2024.

 Several old store buildings still exist.